SPARQL-Anything/sparql.anything/docs/README.md

 ## Usage

 SPARQL Anything is available as Java Library, Command Line Interface, Web Application Server, and also Python library.

+*Note*: as of version 1.0.0, SPARQL Anything requires Java 17+.

 ### Command Line Interface (CLI)